As you well know, having lacklustre customer service is a surefire way to get passed over by the demanding customer of today.

 A small team like ours simply couldn’t keep up with the volume of phone calls received (we only have 3 phone lines!).
 Without a change, the legendary support we had become known for would cease to be a reality.
 The system was simply not scalable.

-While live chat may be of paramount importance for folks like hosting companies, you need to determine what medium is best for you and your customers and optimize for that experience.
+While live chat may be of paramount importance for folks like hosting companies, you need to determine what medium is best for you and your customers and optimise for that experience.

 Multiple studies have shown that when it comes to service, customers care more about your company’s ability to get things right the first time around.
 In other words, “slowing down” service to provide attentive, competent care is the right way to go.